-While physicians do typically have a high salary when they finally begin their career, because medical school and residency take many years, their actual income over time is not as high as it can seem, especially when compared to other industries.
+While physicians do typically have a high salary when they finally begin their career – because medical school and residency take many years – their actual income over time is not as high as it may seem, especially when compared to other industries.

 The Physician on FIRE shares his opinion on the source of physicians' financial stress: